 Ego sum.
 And now it's time for me to publish a translation of Rig Veda 10:129.

 The poem called "Rig Veda 10:129" is about creation.
 "Hymn of Creation" it's been called.
-The following translation is partly based on that of Avinash Sathaye, partly on that of Arthur Anthony MacDonnell.
+The following translation is partly based on that of Avinash Sathaye, partly on that of Arthur Anthony MacDonell.
 The latter is found in A Vedic Reader for Students, Oxford 1917.

 The poem has seven verses.
 First is given the Sanskrit text for each verse, then the English translation.
-The Sanskrit text is after MacDonnell (ibid).
-That text has added periods, commas and question marks to facilitate the reading.
+The Sanskrit text is after MacDonell (ibid).
+That text has added periods, commas, and question marks to facilitate the reading.
 I, however, have ignored these, instead going for a pure Sanskrit text.

 So, here goes.